geopython/pycsw/docs/administration.rst

 .. code-block:: bash

-  pycsw-admin.py -c optimize_db -f default.cfg
+  pycsw-admin.py optimize-db --config default.cfg
-  pycsw-admin.py -c rebuild_db_indexes -f default.cfg
+  pycsw-admin.py rebuild-db-indexes --config default.cfg

 .. note::
   This feature is relevant only for PostgreSQL and MySQL